arlejeun/Multicloud-CX-Harbor-Tour/content/060-Analytics/30-GCXI.md

 - Custom Dashboards are able to integrate external data which allows for custom metrics to be developed

 ### Access GCXI Reporting

+Click on the GCXI Reporting tile within the Azure EOD Portal and login with...

+Login with
+User Name: t1007\demo
+Password:   Genesys1234

+> Note: This user/password is static and doesn't follow the login information rules as the other applications.
+It is recommended to open GCXI Reporting either in an incognito browser or use a different browser profile.